green-fox-academy/myfirstapp-syllabus/week01/exercises/velox-zerda-lagopus.md

 ![html structure](assets/01-01.png)

 There is another way to use colors than using the name of it.
 There are many-many colors and not all of them are named.
 So instead of the color name `red`, you can use the HEX value for the red color that is `#FF0000`.
 This way you can use any color a computer can display.
 The hashmark `#` indicates that this is a HEX color value.
 The computer can display the colors by mixing tiny lights of `red`, `green` and `blue` for every pixel on your screen.
-The first 2 characters of the rest is the amount of `red` to be used, then 2 for `green` and 2 for `blue`.
+The first 2 characters of the numbers are the amount of `red` to be used, then 2 for `green` and 2 for `blue`.
 RGB, right?
 Each of them are a 2 digit hexadecimal number, so the lowest value is `00` (meaning no need any of this part in the mix) and `FF` is the highest (put in everything you got).
 But you can easily find color codes on the internet with a quick Google search.
 The property to change the color of the text is called `color`.

 ```css